Those who know me know I LOVE lease options…and I especially love the lease option flip.

 What is that, you ask?
 Is this some new, secret strategy?
 No, not at all.
 It is, in simplest terms, a lease option assignment.

-The assignment is by far the easiest of the lease option strategies and requires the least amount of investment and risk in order to do the flipping-houses-1deal and profit.
+The assignment is by far the easiest of the lease option strategies and requires the least amount of investment and risk in order to do the deal and profit.
 An assignment is when we negotiate the deal with a seller and contain all the terms of the transaction within the contract.
 We then assign (which means to sell) the contract to a third party.
 This can be the tenant/buyer, another investor, or even the original seller.

 Here's one way to flip a lease…step by step…